-Students in the School of Journalism, where students can pursue a Bachelor of Journalism program with more than 30 areas of focus.
+Students in the School of Journalism can pursue a Bachelor of Journalism program with more than 30 areas of focus.
 A number of other concentrations are available through the Master of Arts in Journalism program.
 Professionals interested in research or teaching careers might consider the Doctor of Philosophy in Journalism.
-Opportunities for hands-on experience can be found through radio stations, websites and two campus publications: the Columbia Missourian newspaper and Global Journalist magazine.
+Opportunities for hands-on experience can be found through radio stations, websites, and two campus publications: the Columbia Missourian newspaper and Global Journalist magazine.

 Top Journalism Schools

-|Northwestern University||Global Journalism Residency Program for graduate students|
+|Northwestern University||Evanston, IL||Home to the Global Journalism Residency Program for graduate students|

-|Ohio University||Scripps School of Journalism is accredited by the Accrediting Council on Education in Journalism and Mass Communication|
+|Ohio University||Athens, OH||Scripps School of Journalism is accredited by the Accrediting Council on Education in Journalism and Mass Communication|

-|Syracuse University||Syracuse was the first school to offer a college credit radio course|
+|Syracuse University||Syracuse, NY||The first school to offer a college credit radio course|

-|University of Florida||Home to The Brechner Center for Freedom of Information|
+|University of Florida||Gainesville, FL||Home to the Brechner Center for Freedom of Information|

-|University of Maryland - College Park||Hosts a campus television station, UMTV||College Park, MD|
+|University of Maryland - College Park||College Park, MD||Hosts a campus television station, known as UMTV|

-|University of North Carolina at Chapel Hill||Special programs in journalism, including science and medical journalism|
+|University of North Carolina at Chapel Hill||Chapel Hill, NC||Has special programs in journalism, including science and medical journalism|